ongov/ontario-design-system/COMMIT-GUIDELINES.md

 4. **Use Consistent Formatting**: Stick to the agreed-upon format for commit messages to maintain consistency.
 5. **Review Before Committing**: Take a moment to review your commit message before finalizing it.
 Ensure it accurately reflects the changes made.

+Do not be afraid to breakup files across multiple commits they they thematically do not fall into one unit.

 ## Semantic versioning

 Semantic versioning is a way of versioning software that follows a structured version numbering convention.
 It helps identify the significance between versions and is always forward facing, meaning versions are always moving into the future.